 2. Tell us how you know the community wants this

-The best applications provide a range evidence that the local community or users of the project have had their say, and evidence of how this has been used to develop the idea to meet their needs.
+The best applications show how the community has been involved from the start.
 Some groups tell us about how they involve local people in their organisation, focus groups they’ve run, community consultation events or surveys.
 But sometimes its as simple as telling us that you’ve had a chat about the project with the people who are likely to be involved or affected, and used their view and suggestions to develop your plans.

 3. Leave out the jargon & buzz-words

-People sometimes think that we expect certain ‘buzzwords’ or jargon in applications.
+Some people sometimes think that we expect certain ‘buzzwords’ or jargon in applications.
 In reality we would rather that you wrote your application using plain English where possible.
-The clearer your application is, the easier it is for us to understand it and make a fully informed decision.
+The clearer your application is, the easier it is for us to understand it and make an informed decision.
 Why tell us you are ‘fostering real-time engagement using publicly accessible nodes’* when we’d be happy just knowing that you are running open days at your community centre?

 (*based on a real application!)